Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 \subsection{Steady shear}

-In the preceding subsection, we model $\tau_\mathrm{LC}$, $\tau_\mathrm{sh}$ and their relation as the interplay among local configuration, convection and thermal activation through the viewpoint of PEL.
+In the preceding subsection, we model $\tau_\mathrm{LC}$, $\tau_\mathrm{sh}$ and their relation as the interplay among local configuration, convection and thermal activation.
 The discussion is primarily based on the start-up deformation represented by the behavior with respect to a single basin.
-In this subsection, we will further leverage the PEL picture to rationalize our findings on the steady shear.
+In this subsection, we will further leverage the activation picture to rationalize our findings on the steady shear.

-By incorporating convective effects, Sollich et al. generalized the trap model to the flow condition, known as the soft glass rheology (SGR) model \cite{cates1997prl, sollich1998pre}.
+By incorporating convective effects, Sollich \textit{et al}. generalized the trap model to the flow condition, known as the soft glass rheology (SGR) model \cite{cates1997prl, sollich1998pre}.
 For the condition of steady shear, the equation of motion of the SGR model is given by:

 where $P=P(E_\mathrm{b},\gamma,t)$ is the probability that a coherent subsystem experiences a local energy barrier of $E_\mathrm{b}$ and a local strain of $\gamma$ at a given time $t$.
 In our picture, $P(E_\mathrm{b},\gamma,t)$ describes the dynamics at the particle level.
-The first term on the right-hand side of Eq.~\ref{eq:sgr_eq} represents the convective effect.
+The first term on the right-hand side of equation~\ref{eq:sgr_eq} represents the convective effect.
 The second term represents the activation from the distorted basin, where the energy barrier is given by $E_\mathrm{b} - E(\gamma)$.
 Here, the form of $E(\gamma)$ and the attempt frequency $\Gamma$ are set to those used in the preceding subsection.
 The third term represents the process that the yielded subsystems rearrange to new local equilibrium configurations. $\Gamma(t)$ is the total yielding rate, which is given by: